SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-P-PT-M01-001.md

 It is important to activate and properly configure profile parameters pertaining to security audit logs.
 The following parameters help to do so:

-- [ ] Use transaction RSAU_CONFIG or SM19 to set the required parameters
+- Use transaction RSAU_CONFIG or SM19 to set the required parameters
-- [ ] rsau/enable = 1
+- rsau/enable = 1
-- [ ] Specify the location of the security audit log by setting the rsau/local/file
+- Specify the location of the security audit log by setting the rsau/local/file
-- [ ] rsau/integrity = 1
+- rsau/integrity = 1
-- [ ] rsau/log_peer_address = 1 (note: the parameter can cause warnings, but these can be ignored without any problems)
+- rsau/log_peer_address = 1 (note: the parameter can cause warnings, but these can be ignored without any problems)
-- [ ] rsau/selection_slots ≥ 10 5
+- rsau/selection_slots ≥ 10 5
-- [ ] rsau/user_selection = 1
+- rsau/user_selection = 1
-- [ ] Specify the maximum length of the log by setting the rsau/max_diskspace_local
+- Specify the maximum length of the log by setting the rsau/max_diskspace_local

-Kernel Parameters that are recommended to be active:
+The following minimal settings of the security audit log must be implemented:

-- [ ] Audit active
+- Auditing should be active
-- [ ] Generic user selection
+- Active filter with generic user selection for all critical events
-- [ ] Protection format active
+- Log protection format active

 It is recommended to send the logs to a centralized log server to better analyze and filter logs.
 This will also help in maintaining the size on the actual system.